kgori/treeCl/README.md

 TreeCl is a python package for clustering gene families by phylogenetic similarity.
 It takes a collection of alignments, infers their phylogenetic trees, and clusters them based on a matrix of between-tree distances.
-Finally, it calculates a
+Finally, it calculates a single representative tree for each cluster.

 The purpose of this is to establish whether there is any underlying structure to the data.